GUIDANCE FOR APPLICANTS AND FREQUENTLY ASKED QUESTIONS

 There is a great shortage of funds to support feminist scholars and activities.
 This means that the Feminist Review Trust receives a very large number of applications.
 Unfortunately we have limited funds and can fund only a small proportion of the applications we receive.
 So, before you apply please note the type of projects we support and please read the guidance on the completion of the application form.

 What will the Trust fund?

 - The Feminist Review Trust will not fund the following types of applications:

 - Applications from students to support them on courses of any kind.
 This includes sub-degree, Bachelors, Masters and Doctorates.
 Nor will we fund doctoral fieldwork.
-Very, very exceptionally we might contribute up to £500 to assist a student from a poor country.

 - Applications from academics to fund work which could be funded by more traditional sources of funding.
 This means that we are very unlikely to fund summer projects for US academics.